koitsu/tcecosystem-guide/content/general-qa.md

 ## Is the APR percentage on THORSwap/THORYield real (e.g. 500%)?

 Yes.
-However, it's important you understand that LPs and Earn/Savers accounts are not like bank accounts with static or guaranteed interest rates; the APR varies constantly.
+However, it's important you understand that LPs are not like bank accounts with static or guaranteed interest rates; the APR varies constantly.
 The numbers shown on THORSwap and THORYield refer to the gains over the past period (usually 7 days on THORSwap, and 180 days on THORYield).
 The APRs are LUVI-based.

 Quoting SamYap of THORChain University: